ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 {: shortdesc}

 - You can provision with **Endurance** tiers that feature pre-defined performance levels to fit workloads that don't have well-defined performance requirements.
     - **0.25 IOPS per GB** is designed for workloads with low I/O intensity.
 These workloads are typically characterized by having a large percentage of data inactive at a time.
 Example applications include storing mailboxes or departmental-level file shares.
+The CLI and API responses show this tier as `LOW_INTENSITY_TIER`.
     - **2 IOPS per GB** is designed for most general-purpose usage.
 Example applications include hosting small databases that are backing web applications or virtual machine disk images for a hypervisor.
+The CLI and API responses show this tier as `READHEAVY_TIER`.
     - **4 IOPS per GB** is designed for higher-intensity workloads.
 These workloads are typically characterized by having a high percentage of data active at a time.
 Example applications include transactional and other performance-sensitive databases.
+The CLI and API responses show this tier as `WRITEHEAVY_TIER`.
     - **10 IOPS per GB** is designed for the most demanding workloads such as those created by NoSQL databases, and data processing for Analytics.
-This tier is available in [all data centers](/docs/overview?topic=overview-locations#data-centers) for storage that is provisioned up to 4 TB.
+This tier is available for storage that is provisioned up to 4 TB.The CLI and API responses show this tier as `10_IOPS_PER_GB`.

 - You can fine-tune your storage to meet specific performance requirements and build a high-powered **Performance** environment by specifying the total number of input/output operations per second (IOPS).
 The available **custom** IOPS range depends on the volume capacity.
 The following table shows the available IOPS ranges based on volume size.

      | Volume size (GB) | IOPS range |